Chord builder · Chord page

 The Esus2 chord

-Think of the Esus2 as a quartal hover above the root.
+Think of the Esus2 as open and unresolved, neither happy nor sad.
 The chord is built from E - F# - B, a textbook suspended second.
 It does its strongest work in indie rock, dream pop and modern worship, where it tends to leave the harmony open under a sung melody.
-The Esus2 stays useful for years.
+The Esus2 does its work quietly.
 Lift the third out of E and you get Esus2.
 U2's Edge built a career on it.
 Voicings on both instruments, theory in plain language, progressions in multiple keys and a handful of real song references are all laid out below.

 Hear the Esus2 in the chord builder →